 What We Do

 The Institute addresses front-page issues on the ADL agenda.
 Top experts lead in-depth discussions at monthly sessions.
 The year is highlighted by participation at the Shana Amy Glass National Leadership Summit in Washington, DC, to engage in high-level briefings with top government officials and decision makers.
-GLI leaders also take part in advocacy meetings on Capitol Hill.
+That meeting will be virtual, May 2, 2021.

 Who are GLI Participants?

 Glass Leadership Institute Requirements:

-- Participants must make a tax-deductible contribution of at least $250 to ADL.
+- Participants must make a tax-deductible contribution of at least $150 to ADL.
 The donation can be made at one time or in installments over the course of the year.
-All other expenses, including dinner for each session, program materials, and relevant fees are covered by the program.
+All other expenses including program materials and other supplies for participants will be covered in the Heartland by the Staenberg Family Foundation.

 Opportunities for Further Engagement with ADL:

-GLI leaders are encouraged to attend other ADL meetings and events (regional board meetings, community gatherings etc.).
+GLI leaders are encouraged to virtually attend other ADL meetings and events (regional board meetings, community gatherings etc.).
 These opportunities are crucial to the development of ADL leaders, providing participants with venues to meet ADL and community leaders, network, and allow participants to find their niche in the organization.

 Prior to acceptance, ADL may use application information to conduct a background check.